Breakdown Of SDA Design Categories

 The design should include sufficient space and safety measures to accommodate the needs of residents with complicated behaviours, as well as areas of refuge for other residents and staff to avoid injury.

+the last SDA design categories is High Physical Support or HPS.
 ‘High Physical Support’ homes suits individuals who require long periods of physical support every day, or who use an electric wheelchair to get around or a hoist to get into and out of bed.

 A building with High Physical Support SDA design characteristics offers enhanced physical access for people with very high support needs and people with Significant Physical Impairment.